zephinzer/wiki.joeir.net/docs/software-engineering/tools/kubernetes-cka-notes.md

-# Kubernetes Certified Kubernetes Administrator Notes
+# Software Engineering / Tools / Kubernetes Certified Kubernetes Administrator Notes

 The following are notes and resources from the [Certified Kubernetes Administrator (CKA) with Practice Tests course on Udemy](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests).